 Configuring servers to stage data containing macros

 The system uses signatures to ensure the security of macro expressions.
-Macro signatures contain an identifier of the macro's author and a hash of the given expression.
+Macro signatures contain the user name of the macro's author and a hash of the given expression.
 The hash function used to create the signatures appends a salt to the input.
 The salt value depends on the configuration of individual applications, so the signatures are only valid in the environment where the macros were originally saved.